Baremetal Flow Example¶

 }

-Then they need to run bootgen to create boot.bin:
+Then run bootgen to create boot.bin

 bootgen -arch zynqmp -image test.bif -o boot.bin

-Step 4: Observe UART Output¶
+Step 4: Observe the UART Output¶

-Optional: Restoring Linux booting image¶
+Optional: Restoring Linux Booting Image¶

-Developers may want to restore a Starter Kit back to its default image and Linux boot FW after one of the image sectors has been overwriten with baremetal boot file.
-In that case, they can download the released Linux booting BOOT.bin from SOM Wiki and program it into one of the boot image sectors.
-They will then mark that image sector as bootable and requested image.
+You might want to restore a Starter Kit back to its default image and Linux boot firmware after one of the image sectors has been overwriten with the baremetal boot file.
+In that case, download the released Linux booting BOOT.bin